microsoft/vscode-uri/README.md

 assert.ok(uri.toString() === 'file:///users/me/c%23-projects/')
 ```

+## Contributing

+The source of this module is taken straight from the [vscode](https://github.com/Microsoft/vscode)-sources and because of that issues and pull request should be created in that repository.
+Thanks and Happy Coding!

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.